linuxpolska/rhsummit18-ansible-windows/lab01-azure_provisioning/README.md

 ##### Connect to Windows VM with RDP client

 You can quickly connect to the VM by clicking `Connect` icon for RDP connection shortcut.
-The username `ansible` is set in `vars/main.yml` file under `windows_user`.
+The username `ansible` is set in `vars/main.yml` file under `windows_user` and password was set in `../secrets.yml` file.